ogdenpm/intel80tools/Doc/thames.md

 ### Recent changes

+#### 4-Feb-2025

+Fixed an issue where the auto generated ISIS.DIR file was incorrectly built when opened multiple times.
+It prevented ixref from working

 #### 14-Nov-2023

 Some limited support has been added for ISIS.LAB and ISIS.DIR, which allows PL/M 3.1 to use IXREF and for the ISIS version of IXREF to work.